Healey & AMG Center for ALS

 Caring for Patients at Home

 In the first year, ALS House Call staff from Mass General made nearly 400 home visits.
-The Mass General team includes Debra Skoniecki, NP, and Kristen Kinglsey, RN.
+The Mass General team includes Kristen Kinglsey, RN and Carl Lewenhaupt, NP .
 ALS House Call staff from Compassionate Care ALS partnered with us on 201 of these visits.
 CCALS staff made an additional 449 solo visits and Jean Batty, CCALS’ Government Affairs Liaison, provided 149 Medicaid and Medicare consults.
 We currently provide care for ALS patients in nine out of 14 Massachusetts counties—namely, Worcester, Middlesex, Norfolk, Barnstable, Plymouth, Essex, Suffolk, and Bristol—of whom 37 are enrolled in MassHealth.

-Debra Skoniecki, NP, is actively following 105 patients in the Program.
-Katherine (Katie) Campbell, RN, our original ALS House Call Nurse, has left Mass General to focus on family and pursue nurse practitioner training.
-We are sad to part with Katie, and we greatly appreciate her experience and insights in the early stages of the program.
-In March 2019, we welcomed Kristen Kinglsey, RN, as a House Call Nurse.
-Ms. Kingsley has worked in the Mass General Respiratory Care ICU and is also a clinical instructor at the Mass General Institute for Health Professionals.
+Kristen Kinglsey, RN, in addition to working as a House Call Nurse, has worked in the Mass General Respiratory Care ICU and is also a clinical instructor at the Mass General Institute for Health Professionals.
 She has extensive experience caring for patients and their families, many of whom have ALS, in a critical care environment providing patient-centered, multidisciplinary care.
-She is excited and we are thrilled that she joined our team!
+Carl Lewenhaupt joined the House Call team at the Healey & AMG Center in 2022.

 The following comment from one of our patients is further testimony to the effectiveness of the ALS House Call Program:

 "The house call was amazing.
 It was great to have them come to us to see what we are dealing with at home.
 My PALS did not have to deal with the travel to Boston and I could rest after they left.
-We are so grateful that they could come to us.
-What a wonderful program.
-I hope we can continue to be a part of it.
-Katie and Erin are amazing, positive, helpful, and knowledgeable."
+We are so grateful that they could come to us."

-We are also increasingly connected to other house call programs and home care medicine providers, from which we learn a great deal, especially in respect to program sustainability.
+We are increasingly connected to other house call programs and home care medicine providers, from which we learn a great deal, especially in respect to program sustainability.
 This networking has also generated great interest across the country in our unique ALS House Call Program, driven in large part by research presentations, posters, and informal connections given and made at regional and national conferences.
-We presented a poster about the Program at the 2018 NEALS, which was very well received by the ALS community.
-Importantly, we also attended the 2018 American Academy of Home Care Medicine’s (AAHCM) annual meeting, where we also presented a poster that generated enthusiasm and interest.
-AAHCM attendees are almost exclusively in primary care, whereas our Program was one of very few represented at the annual meeting led by a specialty clinic.

 "I would like to start by thanking Merit, James, Ron Hoffman and their teams for making this idea a reality.
 The house call program concept of integrating medical care with related services was inspired by an ongoing program that our foundation funded some years ago with New York Presbyterian's Division of Geriatrics.
 Sadly, I saw the opportunity to adapt the program to ALS as a result of my own personal experience with this disease.
 Therefore, I would like to spend a few moments explaining why the program is important to me.